7.5 Mental health

 - the participation of members of the Association in national and international conferences.

 Psychic first aid services

-As a result of the increase in the number of suicides, more and more organisations have been formed in Hungary to prevent those who feel unable to recover from their difficulties in crisis situations.
-Such preventive organisations are psychic first aid telephone services whose voluntary tasks are suicide prevention, crisis intervention, and mental health prevention.
+As a result of the increase in the number of suicides, more and more organisations have been established in Hungary to prevent people who feel unable to recover from their difficulties in crisis situations.
+Such preventive organisations are mental first aid telephone services whose voluntary tasks are suicide prevention, crisis intervention, and prevention of mental illness.